MARSFOREVER472/DigitalClock/README.md

 - **_How to capture date and time in Javascript!_**

+- **_This is an exercise that has been carried out with Javascript in which it is explained how to create a simple clock using said Javascript in the simplest way possible._**

 **_Traducido del español:_**

 ## **_APLICACIONES CREADAS MEDIANTE HERRAMIENTAS UTILIZADAS EN JAVASCRIPT_**